Mieczysław Zdzienicki

-Mieczysław Zdzienicki, Siekiel-Zdzienicki (February 15, 1892 in Mszczonów – October 16, 1953 in Starzyny) was a Polish social activist, lawyer, bibliophile, President of “Friends Book Society” in Kalisz.
+Mieczysław Zdzienicki, Siekiel-Zdzienicki (15 February 1892 – 16 October 1953) was a Polish social activist, lawyer and bibliophile.
+He was the President of "Friends Book Society" in Kalisz.

+Biography

+Zdzienicki was born on 15 February 1892 in Mszczonów.
 He was one of leading personalities in local "Towarzystwa Przyjaciół Książki" (Friends Book Society) in Kalisz.
-Zdzienicki, which developed a logo of a “Friends Book Society” in Kalisz.
+Zdzienicki, which developed a logo of a "Friends Book Society" in Kalisz.
 Zdzienicki was a President – from the day of initiation in October 1927 to 1936, when the activities of the society slowed after deaths of several active members (Felicji Łączkowskiej, Alfonsa Parczewskiego, Mieczysława Krauckiego).
-In 1928 Mieczysław Zdzienicki became a member of the Supreme Bibliophile Council established three years earlier in Krakow.
+In 1928 Mieczysław Zdzienicki became a member of the Supreme Bibliophile Council established three years earlier in Kraków.

 In professional life Zdzienicki was a prominent lawyer in Warsaw than in Kalisz.
-He was on the board of directors of the society public library “Adam Mickiewicz” in Kalisz.
+He was on the board of directors of the society public library "Adam Mickiewicz" in Kalisz.

 In June 1939 he was elected to City Council as the candidate of the National-Catholic party.

 Mieczysław Zdzienicki developed Registry of noble families in Grójec County (Kalisz, 1937).

 After the outbreak of World War II he carried out genealogical research and worked on a book relating to St. Wojciech (which he did not complete).

+He died on 16 October 1953 in Starzyny.
 The tomb of Mieczysław Zdzienicki and his wife Jadwiga (Karpińska) is located at the cemetery in Wartkowice near Leczyce.